 4. Set clear expectations

 Continuing with clear and open communication, make sure employees know exactly what you expect of them.
 If they don’t know what their job entails and what you want to see from them, they can’t perform up to your standards, and morale may decrease.

 A survey done by BambooHR revealed that 23 percent of respondents said that receiving clear guidelines about responsibilities would have helped them stay at the company.23% of respondents said that receiving clear guidelines about responsibilities would have helped them stay at the company Click To Tweet

 The best time to set clear expectations is during your onboarding process.

 5. Have a strong onboarding process in place

-A strong onboarding process is key to keeping your A-player employees.
+A strong onboarding process is key to keeping your top employees.
 The most important aspects are:

-- Create a 30-60-90 day plan.
+- Create a 30-, 60-, and 90-day plan.
 This makes your expectations clear on goals for the next three months so you’re both on the same page from the start.

 - Create a new hire checklist.
-This includes accounts they should make, documents to read, and people to meet and accomplishes two things: 1) It gives them things to do right away and 2) helps them integrate and learn the company information and processes.
+This includes accounts they should make, documents to read, and people to meet.
+The checklist accomplishes two things: 1) It gives them things to do right away and 2) helps them integrate and learn the company information and processes.